 Yeah man, there I said it.
 Flatwounds were the only thing available for bass guitars (from 1951 on) back then.
 Then the nightmare went on for decades.
 People figured if it worked for double bass and electric guitar, it should work for the bass guitar, too.
-You know, cause it was the new, snobby thing back then, that the pricey flatwounds were the shit for guitar.
+You know, cause it was the new, snobby thing back then; them pricey flatwounds were the shit for guitar.
 All those jazz heads changed to these once they appeared on the scene.
 And so we entered mud heaven.
 Ever wondered why in most bands, the bass guitarist played with a pick in the 50s and 60s, and even in the 70s?
 Nope.
 It’s not because it was still new and they called it bass GUITAR.
 No, it was because playing with a pick was about the only way to squeeze out some definition and attack from those pesky flatwounds.

 Flats – the only choice

 Then Rotosound finally came out with roundwound bass guitar strings, and things were fine for about 20-25 years (thankfully, there are many brands to choose from these days).
 Bass guitars finally earned the option to be able to ring out like a freakin’ cowbell.
 Slappers in funk bands and rock bassists embraced it.
 It was like throwing the window open in a heavily fart ridden room.